Do I Wanna Know?

 "Do I Wanna Know?" is a song by English rock band Arctic Monkeys, with lyrics written by frontman Alex Turner.
 It was released on 19 June 2013 by Domino Recording Company as the second single from their fifth studio album, AM (2013).
 It received a digital download release through iTunes as well as an accompanying music video.
 Before its release as a single, the song was premiered by the band live in May 2013 on the AM Tour, where it was often played as the opening number.
 It is an indie rock, psychedelic rock, stoner rock, blues rock and alternative rock song, and is built around a stomping guitar riff.

 "Do I Wanna Know?" peaked at number 11 in the UK Singles Chart, charted in several other countries and was the first Arctic Monkeys song to have ever entered the Billboard Hot 100 chart in the United States, peaking at number 70 in March 2014 and also serving as their "big breakthrough moment" in the US.
 The song was nominated for Best Rock Performance at the 57th Annual Grammy Awards in 2015.
 In December 2019, the song was ranked number three on Guitar Worlds list of the 20 best guitar riffs of the decade.
-The song has accumulated about 2.4 billion streams on Spotify and ranks in the 100 most-streamed songs in the streaming platform's history, and its music video has earned 1.7 billion views on YouTube.
+The song has accumulated over 3 billion streams on Spotify, and ranks #62 in the 100 most-streamed songs in the streaming platform's history, while its music video has earned 1.8 billion views on YouTube.

 Composition

 "Do I Wanna Know?" is performed in the key of G minor.
 Musically, it has been described as an indie rock, psychedelic rock, stoner rock, blues rock and alternative rock song.
 The song has a similar aesthetic style and lyrical content to their 2012 song "R U Mine?"; it is more downtempo while having similar guitar riffs.
 PopMatters describes it as "a cleaner, slower-burning 'R U Mine?'", while also finding its "stomping" style to be a "steadier take" on the music found on Humbug (2009).
 The song also contains the edgier sound found on their previous album Suck It and See (2011).
-In concert, singer and guitarist Alex Turner uses a Vox 12-string electric guitar.

 Structurally, the song follows a common pop music "verse-pre-chorus-chorus" form up until its second chorus; from that point on, it follows what Hit Songs Deconstructed calls "a more unorthodox flow" ending in a "pre-chorus/chorus hybrid section".
 Falsetto backing vocals are also blended with those of Turner's throughout the song.
 Moreover, the title encapsulates the entire premise of the story, the narrator wondering whether he wants to remain in doubt or know if his feelings are unrequited or mutual.